A discussion about downtown area in Philadelphia and connections from today with its historical past.

 |King George III|

 Combatants in a war often personalize the enemy in a single person.
 In 1776 the American colonists blamed it all on King George III.
 The British might have picked Sam Adams or Thomas Paine.
 Things are of course always vastly complicated in the affairs of great nations.
 Economics and national power are strong forces, like our culture, religion, and the accidents of geography and history.
 But when matters teeter on the edge of a cliff, insignificant pests can occasionally start an avalanche.

 Consider first Charles Townshend, the Chancellor of England's exchequer in 1768.
 Townshend didn't particularly want the job, hoping instead for the Admiralty.
-None of the political power brokers particularly wanted to give him the job, ultimately regarding it as the place he could do the least harm.
+None of the political power brokers particularly wanted to give him the job, but ultimately regarded it as the place he could do the least harm.
 He might have had no less an advisor than Adam Smith, who was the tutor of his son, but Smith's letters to him are so servile that it seems unlikely he would urge free trade to such a headstrong merchantilist employer.
-It is intriguing to speculate this strange association might have sharpened Smith's opinions in the Wealth of Nations which app
+It is intriguing to speculate this strange association might have sharpened Smith's opinions in the Wealth of Nations which first appeared in 1776./p>